medic/medic-docs/configuration/OVERVIEW.md

 ![Task description](img/task_with_description.png)

-The rules engine code is completely configurable in `rules.nools.js`.
+The rules engine code is completely configurable in `rules.nools.js`, and is used to generate Targets and Tasks.
 It iterates through an object with all contacts accompanied by their reports.
 When the code identifies a condition that needs tasks, it generates a series of tasks based on templates in `tasks.json`.
 The tasks emitted by the rules engine code are then handled by the app.
 The app automatically shows the tasks in the Tasks tab and on contact's profiles, and removes them when they are completed.

 ### Templates: `tasks.json`
 To separate the task structure from the logic, we have a template for each task in `tasks.json`.
 This file is structured as an array of task schedule objects, each with an `event` field containing one or more task templates.
 For each event we define the relative due date, task window, icon and title.